J. Delano Ellis: Apostolic succession

-"Eastern streams of succession" are traced from the Syro-Chaldean Church in the East, via Archbishop Bertram S. Schlossberg (Mar Uzziah), Archbishop-Metropolitan of the Syro-Chaldean Church of North America, now known as the Evangelical Apostolic Church of North America.
-In 1995, Ellis stated, the Evangelical Apostolic Church of North America entered into collegial fellowship with the United Pentecostal Churches of Christ.
-At a holy convocation of the United Pentecostal Churches of Christ, Bishop Robert Woodward Burgess, II (allegedly representing Archbishop Schlossberg, who was living in Jerusalem) had allegedly assisted at the consecration of a number of additional bishops.
+"Eastern streams of succession" were traced by Ellis from the Syro-Chaldean Church in the East, via Archbishop Bertram S. Schlossberg (Mar Uzziah), Archbishop-Metropolitan of the Syro-Chaldean Church of North America, also known as the Evangelical Apostolic Church of North America; in 1995, Ellis claimed that the Evangelical Apostolic Church of North America entered into collegial fellowship with the United Pentecostal Churches of Christ.
+At a holy convocation of the United Pentecostal Churches of Christ, Bishop Robert Woodward Burgess, II (allegedly representing Archbishop Schlossberg, who was living in Jerusalem) had allegedly assisted at the elevation of a number of additional bishops.

 According to Ellis, Archbishop Schlossberg and Bishop Burgess claimed to possess lineages from bishops Prazsky (Slavonic Orthodox lineage) and Gaines (Russian and Ukrainian Orthodox lineage).
 They also claimed this succession converges in Schlossberg and Burgess, as well as numerous lineages deriving via Hugh George de Willmott Newman (Mar Georgius).
-In his book, Ellis mentions the Slavonic and Russian/Ukrainian lineages via Prazsky and Gaines, but the only one of Newman's many lineages that he cites is the Syro-Chaldean.
+In his book, Ellis mentioned the Slavonic and Russian/Ukrainian lineages via Prazsky and Gaines, but the only one of Newman's many lineages that he cites is the Syro-Chaldean.

+Explaining his claims to apostolic succession in the book, Ellis however stated that his clergy do not contend for succession as though it was the sole method to legitimize themselves.
+According to Ellis, members of his denomination and the Joint College of African-American Pentecostal Bishops, "use this means to herald the privilege of the unbroken chain of Historical Succession."

-Claiming both "western and eastern streams of apostolic succession" for himself and the United Pentecostal Churches of Christ, and being Oneness Pentecostal, according to Michael Ramsey, once the Archbishop of Canterbury (1961–1974), the validity of someone's succession pertains to continuity of teaching, preaching, governing, ordination and grace.
+According to Michael Ramsey—once the Archbishop of Canterbury (1961–1974)—the validity of someone's apostolic succession pertains to continuity of teaching, preaching, governing, ordination and grace.
 In Catholic theology, apostolic succession effects the power and authority to administer the sacraments except for baptism and matrimony; thus, apostolic succession is necessary for the valid celebration of the sacraments.
-Against the claims of Ellis and their college of bishops, Anglican and Catholic theologians historically nullify "western and eastern streams of apostolic succession" as his predecessors were Trinitarian, thereby disqualifying Delano's succession claims.
+Through the Anglican and Catholic understandings of holy orders and the sacramental character imprinted upon those ordained, and those who claim to be within an episcopal apostolic succession; Anglican and Catholic theologians historically reject Ellis and the Joint College's claims, as he converted to Oneness Pentecostalism, breaking theological continuity.
+In contrast, also with the early Church Fathers and Roman Catholicism, which rejects women's ordination, Ellis and the college also affirmed the ordination of women.